microsoft/vscode-docs/api/extension-guides/chat.md

 # Chat extensions

-Visual Studio Code's Copilot Chat architecture allows extension authors to easily integrate with the Copilot Chat experience.
-And the unit of extensibility for Copilot Chat is an agent.
+Visual Studio Code's Copilot Chat architecture allows extension authors to integrate with the Copilot Chat experience.
+The unit of extensibility for Copilot Chat is an agent.

 Agents are domain experts that can answer the user query however they want - by fully using AI in the query processing or in a traditional way by forwarding it to a backend service.
 Agents can also provide the language model access to domain specific tools.
-With the help of the LLM, the agent may select a tool and define how to invoke it.
+With the help of the LLM, the agent might select a tool and define how to invoke it.
 VS Code ships with some built-in agents, for example `@workspace`.
 The `@workspace` agent knows about your workspace and can answer questions about it.
 Internally, the agent is powered by different tools: GitHub's knowledge graph combined with semantic search, local code indexes, and VS Code's language services.

 When a user explicitly mentions an `@agent` in their prompt, that prompt is forwarded to the extension that contributed that specific agent.
 Agents can respond using Markdown for simple text and image responses, or they can respond with a file tree or with buttons for a more interactive experience.
 For example, a file tree can be used as a preview when an agent is proposing to create a new workspace for the user.
 Agents can provide follow-ups for each response, imagine them as proposals on how to take the conversation further.
 To provide a smooth user experience, the whole API is streaming based.
 As already mentioned, agents can bring in sub commands - shortcuts to specific functionality.
 For example, the `@docker` agent might contribute a `/generate` sub command, resulting in the following example user prompt "`@docker /generate` a DOCKERFILE for workspace".
 The current syntax being explicit and concise can be a convenient time saver.